craiuconstantintiberiu/techsylvania_genezio_challenge/README.md

 Note that this is, at it stands at the moment, a quick and dirty solution I busted out in around 2 hours.
 But it's very useful already, and it has all the core functionalities already, even though the CSS might not be that good 😆

+I wanted to create a POST endpoint on the backend to be able to upload CSVs too, but I could not get it to work with Genezio unfortunately.
+It would have been cool though.

 (I did try using ChatGPT, but it makes hard-to-spot typos, even though it all looks well at first.
 This seems to happen on large files a lot, when continuing generation).

 Access it at https://gray-wily-eel.app.genez.io.
 I have added two sample CSV rows of 130 columns, and you can just press submit.
 The file is also present in the repo, as samplecsv.csv